Governor Inslee Issues COVID-19 Proclamation

-State of Emergency Restrictions on Activities in King, Pierce, and Snohomish Counties in Effect Until March 31, 2020.
+King, Pierce, and Snohomish Counties are under state-of-emergency restrictions until March 31, 2020.

-Today, the governor issued Proclamation 20-07, which restricts in King, Pierce, and Snohomish counties activities related to social, spiritual, and recreational gatherings until midnight of March 31, 2020.
+Today, the Governor issued Proclamation 20-07, which restricts gatherings related to social, spiritual, and recreational activities in King, Snohomish, and Pierce Counties until midnight of March 31, 2020.

-The language of the proclamation clearly effects community and private events; but also, would affect religious institutions (i.e. churches, synagogues, or mosques, etc.) As written, Proclamation 20-07 also appears to affect any business where 250 or more person are gathered in one place.
-In addition to other precautions advised at this time, business owners should evaluate whether or not their operations ore activities involve 250 or more persons (including staff) at any given moment; and to take action to reduce the number of persons present.
+The language of the Proclamation largely affects community and private gathering, as well as organized religious institutions (such as churches, synagogues, and mosques).
+As written, Proclamation 20-07 is also likely to affect any business where 250 or more people are gathered in one place.
+In addition to other precautions advised at this time, business owners should evaluate whether their operations involve gatherings of 250 or more people (including staff), taking action to reduce the number of people gathered.